VMT19937: A SIMD-Friendly Pseudo Random Number Generator based on Mersenne Twister 19937: Inter-State Vectorization: the V-Family

 Let's construct a new sequence $\boldsymbol{S}$ which interleaves the sequences $\boldsymbol{Z_t}$

+In other words, sequence $\boldsymbol{S}$ is obtained by polling each sub-sequence $Z_t$ in round-robin fashion.
+This technique is known as the leap-frog method \cite{multistream}.
 Because the numbers in the original sequence $\boldsymbol{Z}$ are independent and identically distributed, the numbers in the new sequence $\boldsymbol{S}$, obtained by interleaving the sub-sequences $\boldsymbol{Z_t}$, are also independent and identically distributed.
-The period of the new sequence is $MJ$, so if $J$ is chosen as $P/M$, then the new sequence has the same period as the original one.
-Note that, since $P$ might not be divisible by $M$, we choose $J$ so that the sub-sequences have length $J\!=\!\myceil{P/M}$, except for the last $(JM\!-\!P)$ ones, which have length $J\!-\!1$, thus preserving the total original period $P$.
+The combined sequence $\boldsymbol{S}$ preserves the same overall period and statistical properties as the original MT sequence.

-Let $L$ be the SIMD register size expressed in number of bits available on a certain CPUs, which can be 128, 256 or 512 depending if the CPU supports up to SSE2, AVX or AVX512 instructions, we choose $M$ as the number of 32-bit words which fits in the SIMD registers, i.e. $M=L/32$.
-We can define $M$ as the vectorization coefficient, i.e. the number of 32-bit operations which can be performed in parallel using vectorial instructions.
-Then we divide the total periods of the Mersenne twister $P=s^{19937}\!-\!1$ in $(M\!-\!1)$ sub-sequences of length
+Let $L$ be the SIMD register width in bits available on a given CPU (128, 256, or 512 depending on whether the ISA supports SSE/NEON, AVX/SVE, or AVX-512), and let $w$ be the state word size of the base generator ($w=32$ for MT19937-32, $w=64$ for MT19937-64, $w=128$ for SFMT19937).
+We choose $M=L/w$ as the \emph{vectorization coefficient}, i.e.\ the number of independent generator instances that can be evolved simultaneously in a single set of SIMD operations.
+We divide the total period $P=2^{19937}\!-\!1$ into $M$ sub-sequences of length

 with the last sub-sequence having length $J\!-\!1$.
-Table \ref{tab:jvalues} shows the parameters $L$, $M$ and $J$ for various SIMD architectures, including the special case $M\!=\!1$, which yields the original undivided MT19937 sequence \eqref{eq:mainseq}.
+Table~\ref{tab:jvalues} shows the parameters $L$, $M$ and $J$ for all three V-family generators across the supported ISA widths.

-A PRNG which produces the sequence $\boldsymbol{S}$ in \eqref{eq:combseq} is constructed by duplicating $M$ times the original MT19937 generator with initial state $X_0$, thus obtaining an array of $M$ MT19937 generators $G_t$ ($t=0,\dots, M-1$) with identical state vector $X_0$.
-Then we advance the state vector of each generator $G_t$ by $(t\, J)$ steps, so that it will produce the sequence $\boldsymbol{S_t}$.
-Last we combine the array of generators $G_t$ ($t=0,\dots, M-1$) into a single new generator, which produces a sequence by polling each of the $G_t$ generators in round robin mode.
+A V-family generator producing the sequence $\boldsymbol{S}$ in \eqref{eq:combseq} is constructed by duplicating $M$ times the base MT generator with initial state $X_0$, yielding an array of $M$ generators $G_t$ ($t=0,\dots, M-1$) with identical state $X_0$.
+The state vector of each $G_t$ is then advanced by $t\, J$ steps so that it produces sub-sequence $\boldsymbol{S_t}$.
+Finally, the $M$ generators are combined into a single V-family generator that polls each $G_t$ in round-robin order.

 Let's add a second index $t$ to the state vector, so that $X_{k,t}$ is the state $k$-th for the $t$-th generator, i.e. $X_{0,t}=X_{tJ}$, the multi-generator described below has initial state

 By interleaving the words of the state vectors of the $M$ generators, we obtain for the multi-state generator a combined state vector $\hat{X}_0$